Business rates

 Small Business Rate Relief is available to businesses where the rateable value of the property is less than £15,000.
 Businesses with a rateable value of up to £12,000 receive 100% relief, while businesses with a rateable value between £12,000 and £15,000 receive tapered relief.

-If you have a second property, you'll keep getting any existing relief on your main property for 12 months.
-You can still get Small Business Rate relief on your main property after this if both of the following apply:
+If you have a second property, you will keep getting any existing relief on your main property for 12 months.
+You can still get Small Business Rate relief on your main property after this, if both of the following apply:

 If your property has a rateable value of more than £15,000 but less than £51,000, your bill will be calculated using the small business multiplier, which is lower than the standard multiplier.